quaris628/EinsteinEditor/README.md

  - Resizing to a smaller window size can hide neurons
  - Brain values and last input/output is reset for neurons when saving brain
  - Takes a long time to auto-fix duplicate neuron descriptions for large brains (probably won't be fixed)
+ - Synapse arrows don't always point their tips to the right place just after being created (moving either neuron it's attached to repositions it correctly)

 What this will do (planned enhancements):
  [Nothing currently]